5exyGuy/altv-vchat/README.md

 **Features:**

--   Keyboard and mouse support
+-   Keyboard and Mouse Support
--   Command suggestions
+-   Command Suggestions
--   Text formatting
+-   Text Formatting
 -   Emojis

 It is also included in the project together with other examples of front-end framework implementations, if you want to